mikeoborotov/long-number-lib/README.md

 # LongNumberLib

 **LNL** (short for **LongNumberLib**) is a single-file open source C++ library for arithmetics with arbitrary length numbers.
-It is designed to be simple and easy to use, taking into account possible applications in information security.
+It is designed to be simple and easy to use, taking into account possible applications in cryptography and information security.
 Current version of LNL only supports arbitrary length integers.

 **WARNING:** The library is still under development, so be careful!